-This is a very old example of mine actually (creation timestamp says Sep 2010), which I've recently fixed & improved by request.
+This is a very old example of mine actually (creation timestamp says Sep 2010), which I've recently fixed & improved at request.

 It demonstrates a simple algorithm to cast shadow from instance in platformer game.
 So when player jumps, shadow is displayed on ground below (realism!).